Welcome to my personal website! I am a PhD student at the Kellogg School of Management, Northwestern University.

 Works in progress

 Subject to revision.
-Not peer reviewed at the moment.
+Not peer reviewed at this time.
+Do not cite.

 (1) Public Goods Under Financial Distress: Evidence from Cities in the Great Depression